SwayamDash/Generate-Synthetic-Images-with-DCGANs-in-Keras/README.md

 # Generate-Synthetic-Images-with-DCGANs-in-Keras
-Design and train DCGANs using the Keras API in Python to generate images of fashionable clothes
+Design and train DCGANs using the Keras API in Python to artificially generate images of fashionable clothes

 ## Images from the Fashion-MNIST Database
 <img src="Figures/Image-from-Database.png" width=500>